KingWilliamsGPT/temptacious/readme.md

 - A simple and intuitive syntax that's easy to learn and use.
 - Support for variables, loops, conditionals, and other common programming constructs.
 - Easy integration with existing Python projects.
-- Lightweight and fast, with minimal overhead and excellent performance.
-- Flexible and customizable, with support for custom filters, tags, and extensions.
+- Flexible and customizable, will support custom filters, tags, and extensions, eventualy.

 ## Getting Started